ajamini/ph-dicom-challenge/README.md

 Without the need to organize the files into folders, we can generate a random name for each file and store them in a flat list.

-Additionally, once all the details are extracted and a PNG file is created for each DICOM file, we can archive the original DICOM file.

 ### Worker
-We should use a queue system to process all files through workers that can perform memory- and CPU-intensive operations, such as extracting details, analyzing attributes, generating browser-compatible images (PNG, JPEG, GIF), and handling image processing for machine learning purposes.
+We should use a queue system to process all files through workers that can perform memory- and CPU-intensive operations, such as extracting details, analyzing attributes, generating browser-compatible images (PNG, JPEG, GIF), creating GIF of all images and handling image processing for machine learning purposes.

 ### Security
 Implement authentication via JSON Web Tokens (JWT) or OAuth2 to restrict access to the endpoints.
 We should create different roles like admin, standard users, and read-only users.